 Rockwell Land adopted its Manual on Corporate Governance (the "Manual) on 2 May 2012.
 An amended report was published last 31 July 2014 and 31 May 2017, respectively.
-The Company, its directors, officers and employees complied with the leading practices and principles on good governance as embodied in the Manual of Corporate Governance.
+The Company, its directors, officers, and employees complied with the leading practices and principles on good governance as embodied in the Manual of Corporate Governance.

 In December 2017, the SEC mandated all companies to submit an Integrated Annual Corporate Governance Repot (I-ACGR) by 31 May of each year in lieu of several reports required in the past years.
-The Company has submitted its I-ACGR last May 31, 2019 pursuant to SEC regulations.
-In recognition of the impact of the 2019 Coronavirus Disease (COVID19) pandemic on the regular operations of corporations and to ease the regulatory burden on the business sector during these trying times, the SEC extended the deadline for the filing of the I-ACGR until 30 July 2020.
 The company undertakes to submit I-ACGR and upload in the company website and PSE disclosure system.